LateAtGit/Jigzle/README.md

 * switch a tile in place with another one (from the common pile? from own pile?)
 * remove a tile (not sure, maybe remove is possible but not for more turns in a row and/or the previous played didn't do the same?
 TBD).

-It's not possible to remove or switch the tile placed during the latest turn.
+It's not possible to remove or switch the tile placed by the previous player.